DOI10.47051/FQBG6954

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),911 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet roulei honors French zoologist Louis Roule (1861–1942), chair of zoology at the Muséum National d’Histoire Naturelle (MNHN) in Paris.12

-See it in the wild: Olive Ground Snakes can be found with almost complete certainty around the towns Tixán and Alausí, Chimborazo province, provided they are searched for by turning over rocks and logs in pastures nearby remnants of native vegetation.
+See it in the wild: Olive Ground Snakes can be found with almost complete certainty around the towns Tixán and Alausí, Chimborazo province.
+A search that includes turning over rocks and logs in pastures near remnants of native vegetation usually results in 2–5 individuals.

 Authors: Duvan ZambranoaAffiliation: Universidad del Tolima, Ibagué, Colombia. and Alejandro ArteagabAffiliation: Tropical Herping (TH), Quito, Ecuador.